spkenv/spk/docs/use/solver.md

 ##### Possible Solutions

 - Generally, you want to update to a newer version of the package that has not been deprecated.
-Package maintainers should not deprecate packages without providing a resonable alternative.
+Package maintainers should not deprecate packages without providing a reasonable alternative.
 - If you are really stuck, note that the error message says _was not specifically requested_.
 This means that if you request the deprecated build exactly, then it will still resolve the environment for you, eg `spk env my-tool/1.2.0/STLY6HNC`.

 #### Embedded Packages